 Penalty Notices may be issued following an Attendance Support meeting or a Pupil Planning Meeting where there has been assessment of unacceptable levels of unauthorised absence of 10 school sessions or more within a 10-week period (term time).
-A Penalty Notice would be issued if there is no significant improvement to school attendance, after parent/s has received the Notice to Improve letter and where there is evidence that any plan identified at the Attendance Support Meeting or Pupil Planning Meeting had been implemented and no additional mitigating factors have been identified by the parent/s or services supporting the family.
+A Penalty Notice would be issued if there is no significant improve to school attendance after parent had received the Notice to Improve letter where there is evidence that any plan identified at the Attendance Support Meeting or Pupil Planning Meeting had been implemented and no additional mitigating factors have been identified by the parent/s or services supporting the family.